starknet-io/starknet.js/www/docs/guides/define_call_message.md

 await myContract[functionName](...myParams);
 ```

-> Objects properties have to be ordered in accordance with the ABI.
+> [!WARNING] Objects properties have to be ordered in accordance with the ABI.

 ### Object (without ABI conformity check)